-Core Courses (9 hours)
+Core Courses (12 hours):

-COUN 7463, Couples and Family Counseling

-PSY 7533, Psychopathology

-PSY 7633, Physiological Psychology and Psychopharmacology
+COUN 6023 Introduction to Clinical Mental Health Counseling COUN 7463 Couples and Family Counseling PSY 7533 Psychopathology PSY 7633 Physiological Psychology and Psychopharmacology

-Electives (6 hours)
+Elective (3 hours)

-Electives are selected from courses approved for credit in the Specialist in Education degree with an emphasis in Mental Health Counseling as approved by the advisor based upon a student's individual needs and aspirations.
+Electives are selected from courses approved for credit in the Specialist in Education degree in Psychology and Counseling Clinical Mental Health Counseling track as approved by the academic advisor based upon a student's individual needs and aspirations.

-Note: If a student has already received degree credit for courses named in the basic curriculum, the student's advisor may modify that curriculum by substituting other courses approved for credit in the Ed.S. degree in Psychology and Counseling (Mental Health Counseling track).
-Individual student needs may indicate the value of requiring more than 6 hours of elective coursework and clinical experiences, but the total submitted for the certificate should not exceed 24 hours
+Note: If a student has already received degree credit for courses named in the basic curriculum, the student's academic advisor may modify that curriculum by substituting other courses approved for credit in the Ed.S. degree in Psychology and Counseling (Clinical Mental Health Counseling track).
+Individual student needs may indicate the value of requiring more than 3 hours of elective coursework and clinical experiences, but the total submitted for the Certificate in ClinicalHealth Counseling should not exceed 24 hours.